philipdelff/NMsim/README.md

 install_github("philipdelff/NMsim")
 ```

-`NMsim` makes extensive use of functionality provided by the `NMdata`
-package.
-For most recent features of `NMsim` to work, make sure to at
-least keep `NMdata` updated to latest CRAN or MPN release.

 ## Simulate a Nonmem model from R
-In its simplest use, a simulation of the model stored in
+In its simplest use, a simulation of the (estimated) model stored in
 "path/to/file.mod" using the simulation input data set stored in the
 variable `data.sim` this way: